SCALEit-eG/scaleit-interfaces-specification/Store/README.md

 - 401 Unauthorized: no credentials provided
 - 403 Forbidden: access token invalid or identity is unauthorized
 - 404 Not Found: order for given order number not found

+### GET /devices
+Get all devices that are recorded in the store.

+Response codes:
+- 200 OK: devices available
+- 204 No Content: no device available

+Response body:
+- DeviceBinding[]

+Response headers:
+- Content-Type: application/json

+### POST /devices
+Record a new device in the store.

+Request headers:
+- Content-Type: application/json

+Request body:
+- DeviceBinding[]

+Response codes:
+- 201 Created: device successfully created
+- 400 Bad Request: invalid data given
+    - Note: exactly one binding must be given, several are not allowed at once, for that separate devices must be recorded
+- 409 Conflict: device with same binding already exists

+Response headers:
+- Location: url to the newly recorded device
+    - Only on success

+### GET /devices/{id}?{query}
+Get the information about a specific device.
+The Id of a device is the identifying part of the type of binding used.

+Route parameters:
+- id: string
+    - Identifier for the binding, depending on the type

+Query Parameters:
+- type: string, required
+    - Identifies the type of binding
+    - Currently supported: nic, tpm

+Response codes:
+- 200 OK: device found
+- 400 Bad Request: invalid type given
+- 404 Not Found: device not found

+Response body:
+- DeviceBinding

+### DELETE /devices/{id}?{query}
+Remove a recorded device from the store.

+For route and query parameters see [GET /devices](#get-devicesidquery).

+Response codes:
+- 200 OK: device found and removed
+- 400 Bad Request: invalid type given
+- 404 Not Found: device not found

+### GET /shops
+Get the list of currently registered shops.

+Response codes:
+- 200 OK: shops available
+- 204 No Content: no shop available

+Response body:
+- StoreShop[]

+Response headers:
+- Content-Type: application/json

+### POST /shops
+Register a new shop.

+### GET /shops/{id}
+Get information about a specific shop.

+### PUT /shops/{id}
+Change information about a registered shop.

+### DELETE /shops/{id}
+Deregister a particular shop from the store.

+### GET /apps?{query}
+Get the list of available apps.

+Query Parameters:
+- shop: string, optional
+    - Shop Id

+Response codes:
+- 200 OK: apps available
+- 204 No Content: no apps available for the request
+- 404 Not Found: shop Id not found if it was given

+Response body:
+- AppBinding[]

+Response headers:
+- Content-Type: application/json

+### POST /apps
+Add a new app to the store.

+### GET /apps/{id}?{query}
+Get information about a particular app given its product number and also the shop Id.
+The shop Id is required because the product number is only guaranteed to be unique per shop.

+Route parameters:
+- id: string
+    - Product number of the app

+Query Parameters:
+- shop: string, required
+    - Shop Id

+Response codes:
+- 200 OK: app found
+- 404 Not Found: app or shop not found

+Response body:
+- AppBinding

+Response headers:
+- Content-Type: application/json

+### PUT /apps/{id}?{query}
+Change the configuration or the artefacts of an app.

+### DELETE /apps/{id}?{query}
+Delete an app from the store.